 STUDENTS ARE REQUIRED TO TAKE 2 CONSECUTIVE YEARS OF A WORLD LANGUAGE TO REACH GRADUATION REQUIREMENTS, BUT ARE ENCOURAGED TO TAKE A WORLD LANGUAGE ALL FOUR YEARS.

-Spanish I-IV, AP Spanish Language & Culture, AP Spanish Literature & Culture, Dual Enrollment is through Anne Arundel Community College and is offered for the AP Courses.
+Spanish I-IV, AP Spanish Language & Culture, AP Spanish Literature & Culture

 French I-IV